 Note 1: One \rightarrow class may have several class interfaces.
 For each of them a separate \rightarrow interface class can be defined.
-The \rightarrow conceptual \rightarrow schema of an \rightarrow interface class consists only of \rightarrow interface symbologies.
+The \rightarrow conceptual schema of an \rightarrow interface class consists only of \rightarrow signatures.

-Note 2: see also \rightarrow user interface and \rightarrow data interface.
+Note 2: See also \rightarrow user interface and \rightarrow data interface.

-Class Specialization
+Class specialization

-Restrictions of a \rightarrow class through additional \rightarrow attributes, \rightarrow relations, \rightarrow consistency restraints or \rightarrow attribute specialization.
+Restrictions of a \rightarrow class through additional \rightarrow attributes, \rightarrow relationships, \rightarrow consistency restraints or \rightarrow attribute specialization.

-Note: Class specialzations are used for defining \rightarrow inheritance relationships.
+Note: Class specializations are used for defining \rightarrow inheritance relationships.